 Emma: For me, the learning goes beyond the session itself.
 I feel I have been able to adapt my practice as a student physiotherapist as well as into my career as a newly qualified physiotherapist.
 I have ensured since then that I adopt a completely patient centred approach.
 For example, when leading in-service trainings, I now ensure that I consider the impact of the teaching on service users and how they will positively benefit from this development of knowledge.
 For example, when conducting in-service training for physiotherapy students that focused on chest physiotherapy for sedated patients, I highlighted the importance of talking to patients even when they are unable to converse.
 An extremely important principle I gained from the PIER member’s feedback is to ensure that my approach is always patient centred and focuses on human aspects as opposed to only focusing on the clinical information.

 Katey: My analysis of the session is that preparation and expectations are key.
-Preparation for myself, the students, and PIER members ensured they had the information needed to co-lead the session with the teaching team.
+Preparation for myself, the students, and PIER members ensured they had the information needed to co-facilitate the session with the teaching team.
 I need to create clearer expectations for the students to be prepared for the session.
 This requires organisation, proactiveness, and flexibility.
 In the future I will embed the PIER members earlier in the unit.
 For example, we could facilitate small group discussions where students share their initial innovation ideas and PIER members share what is important to them in terms of innovation for patient care, self-management, education, and research.
 This will create a more collaborative process and incorporate expert lived experience from the beginning.
-To follow-through the innovations the PIER members will be invited to join an Innovations Conference in which the students present their final innovation.
+To follow-through the innovations the PIER members will be invited to join the Student Innovations Conference in which the students present their final innovation.
 Students will be able to demonstrate how they have incorporated PIER member feedback and how this has influenced their innovation.
 I look forward to developing this session further in collaboration with PIER members.

 Discussion and conclusions

-Tom, Emma and Katey’s accounts illustrate the different perspectives from which we can view the same topic and the need to harness this in enabling students to develop their professional practice.
+Tom, Emma and Katey’s accounts illustrate the different perspectives from which we can view the same topic and the need to harness this in enabling students to develop their professional practice through co-facilitation of teaching sessions with people with lived experience expertise.
 There can be an over-reliance in health and social care education on technical knowledge at the expense of lived experience expertise.
 Even when considering more holistic approaches in physiotherapy education, it is usually technical knowledge which forms the basis of any assignment or exam.
 The lack of an empirical evidence base for lived experience involvement in physiotherapy education (Jury, Mohan and Hughes 2022) suggests that lived experience expertise is not attributed equal status.
 As Emma acknowledged, focusing only on technical expertise can lead students and practitioners to lose sight of the end user’s needs and prevent the development of practice which is genuinely person-centred and improves outcomes based on user priorities.
 Harnessing the expertise of people with lived experience in health and social care education has been shown to effectively bridge this gap (Hughes, 2013, Irvine et al. 2015, Carroll et al. 2018).
 It was Emma’s interaction with PIER members within this session that led her to critically reflect on the goals of her innovation and what the benefits were to the end user.
 This is an approach that has continued to inform her subsequent practice.

 This process of transformation and perspective change is recognised by Mezirow’s (1990) Transformative Learning Theory.
 Mezirow advocated the use of catalysts or ‘disorientating dilemmas’ to foster a process of critical reflection which leads to a broadening of a persons’ frame of reference to one which is more ‘more inclusive, discriminating, self-reflective, and integrative of experience’ (1997:5).
 Within the PIER partnership we have found the involvement of people with lived experience in health and social care education to be an effective catalyst to foster transformative learning.
 Involving people with lived experience can enable students to consider experiences and viewpoints they may not have considered or encountered previously and to then incorporate this into their subsequent practice.
-This can be achieved by people with lived experience sharing stories, practising skills, providing feedback and assessing students’ work.
+This can be achieved by people with lived experience sharing stories, practising skills, providing feedback, assessing students’ work and co-facilitating teaching sessions.
 What is important is creating an environment where students, people with lived experience and academics feel confident to explore this learning together.
 This was clearly evidenced in this example.

 Buckley, S., Fazakarley, L. & Hughes, M. (2022).
 Involving people with lived experience in physiotherapy education – Research report three: Developing equal partnerships.
 Submitted to OpenPhysio for review.